 Back to the basics – training in the fundamentals of pest management for South Australian land holders

 Target Species: Feralrabbits, foxes, deer, goats and pigs and declared weeds

-Key Activities: This project will develop and implement a best practice pest management training package for both land managers and practitioners.
-This will include a series of single topic modules that can be delivered individually, or combined and cover multiple pest animal and weed species.
+Key Activities: This project developed and implemented a best practice pest management training package for both land managers and practitioners.
+This included a series of single topic modules that can be delivered individually, or combined and cover multiple pest animal and weed species.